mevdschee/git-undelete-all.sh/README.md

     -s  silent: do not print output
     -v  verbose: print every file recovered

-This script can come in handy when evaluating the quality of a repository.
+This script can come in handy when evaluating the quality of (this history of) a repository.

 ### Usage